Skip to main content

 Deleting budget adjustment events is removing adjustments that are no longer valid or necessary.
 Delete the required adjustment events using sloctl budgetadjustments events delete or the DELETE method in the adjustments API.

-After the events are deleted, Nobl9 automatically recalculates the error budget and updates the reliability burn-down charts, ensuring that your SLO metrics no longer reflect the removed adjustments.
+After the events are deleted, Nobl9 automatically recalculates the error budget, ensuring that your SLO metrics no longer reflect the removed adjustments.

 workflow for deleting adjustments